AdinHal/Recipeinator-iOS/README.md

 ### `SDWebImage`

 This library provides an async image downloader with cache support.
-For convenience, we added categories for UI elements like UIImageView, UIButton, MKAnnotationView.
+For convenience, also available are categories for UI elements like UIImageView, UIButton, MKAnnotationView.

 See more : [SDWebImage](https://github.com/SDWebImage/SDWebImage)